 Negotiating fees and commissions in Tasmania

 Negotiations can be a tough time and that’s why it’s so important for you to have as much information as possible to ensure you are in the strongest position to negotiate.
 In a market like Tasmania, the final cost of your commission will depend a lot on your location.
 We know that Hobart for example is a more competitive market than that of more regional areas in Tasmania, meaning you’re likely to pay less in commission here.
 The data below illustrates this well.
-We see how regional Tassie boasts a significantly higher rate of commissions.
+See below how Hobart's average commission rate compares to regional Tasmania:

 |City||Ave.
 Commission Rate||Lowest Rate||Highest Rate|

-The higher commission rate in Tasmania may have you asking more general questions around commissions in real estate.
-It’s common to have a general understanding of commissions but you may be asking how exactly is commission going to be calculated for your home, or how will you know if the final amount of commission agreed is a fair or normal amount to pay for commissions and fees?
+The higher commission rates in Tasmania may have you asking more general questions around commissions in real estate.
+It’s common to have a general understanding of commissions but exactly how exactly is commission going to be calculated for your home, or how will you know if the final amount of commission agreed is a fair or normal amount to pay for commissions and fees?

 The state average offers you a good guide in terms of ensuring your proposed commission and guide structure is reasonable.
 It’s also a good idea to ensure you have a fair understanding of the exact calculation done to give your commission rate.